Since 1986 we are specialized in International Law and Commercial Law

 This website aims to provide useful legal information for those individuals or legal entities wishing to initiate any kind of relationship with Algeria - focusing on certain aspects related to international law and domestic commercial law.
 This website is not intended to describe in an exhaustive manner international law or domestic commercial law, but simply to place attention on the most practical and interesting aspects for those natural or legal persons wishing to enter into business relations with the country.
 This website has no political content: it is free and open to all individuals who wish to make a contribution in the field of civil, commercial and administrative law.
 For any information, clarification or suggestion, you can contact us at: mail@decapoa.com

-One of the ways of approaching the country è precisely represented by the establishment of agents or distributors, capable of effectively supporting the foreign company that intends to promote the’offer of its products or services.
-The country has an articulated, detailed and stable legal system, in particular, as far as commercial and corporate law is concerned, it is inspired by the French Civil and Commercial Codes.
+One of the ways of approaching the Country is precisely represented by the establishment of agents or distributors, capable of effectively supporting the foreign company that intends to promote the’offer of its products or services.
+The Country has an articulated, detailed and stable legal system, in particular, as far as commercial and corporate law is concerned, it is inspired by the French Civil and Commercial Codes.

-The Law Firm de Capoa & Partners, thanks to its more than thirty years of experience in the field of international law as well as to the close collaborative relationships it maintains with qualified local professionals and native-speaking in-house associates, can offer interested entrepreneurs quick, efficient advice that is fully aware of the complexity of the Algerian legal-economic reality.
+de Capoa Law Firm, thanks to its more than thirty years of experience in the field of international law as well as to the close collaborative relationships it maintains with qualified local professionals and native-speaking in-house associates,is able to provide those wishing to do business with the countryquick, efficient advice that is fully aware of the complexity of the Algerian legal-economic reality.

 According to Art.
 34 of the Algerian Commerce Code, the agency contract è defined as an agreement whereby a person, without being bound, undertakes to habitually promote and conclude purchases and/or sales, and more generally all other commercial transactions in the name and on behalf of a principal merchant.
 In particular, the definition provided by the Code de Commerce shows that: